voidmm/spotify_analysis/README.md

 Spotify Analysis with spotipy and plotly
 =========
 Spotify provides a Web API: https://developer.spotify.com/documentation/web-api making it possible to analyze metadeta among providing many other functionalities.
-To perform the analysis of song audio features in Python, spotipy was used to collect data over the Spotify API.
+To perform the analysis of song audio features in Python, Spotipy was used to collect data over the Spotify API.

 The aim of this analysis was to
 1. Create a dataset from Spotify playlists that contain the most popular tracks of each decade, starting from the 1950s